 In human cellular assays, upadacitinib preferentially inhibits signalling by JAK1 or JAK1/3 with functional selectivity over cytokine receptors that signal via pairs of JAK2.
 Atopic dermatitis is driven by pro-inflammatory cytokines (including IL-4, IL-13, IL-22, TSLP, IL-31 and IFN- $\gamma$ ) that transduce signals via the JAK1 pathway.
 Inhibiting JAK1 with upadacitinib reduces the signaling of many mediators which drive the signs and symptoms of atopic dermatitis such as eczematous skin lesions and pruritus.
-Pro-inflammatory cytokines (primarily IL-6, IL-7, IL-15 and IFN $\gamma$ ) transduce signals via the JAK1 pathway and are involved in the pathology of inflammatory bowel diseases .
-JAK1 inhibition with upadacitinib modulates the signalling of the JAK-dependent cytokines underlying the inflammatory burden and signs and symptoms of inflammatory bowel diseases .
+Pro-inflammatory cytokines (primarily IL-6, IL-7, IL-15 and IFN $\gamma$ ) transduce signals via the JAK1 pathway and are involved in ulcerative colitis pathogenesis.
+JAK1 inhibition with upadacitinib modulates the signalling of the JAK-dependent cytokines underlying the inflammatory burden and signs and symptoms of ulcerative colitis.